Network Setup

 Start universe

-An integer in the range 0 to 32767.
-This is the first Art-Net universe the Node listens on.
+A 1-based universe number matching the patch panel, minimum 1.
+Studio converts it to the correct Art-Net or sACN wire universe for the Node's protocol.
 The number of universes actually consumed is derived from LED count and color mode: at the default 144 LEDs per strip across eight RGBW strips, a Node consumes nine consecutive universes, so choose start values that leave space between devices.

 LEDs per strip